Exempt Building Work

 - New porch, veranda or awning >20m2

-3. Building work that does not fit Items 1 & 2 above, but is a ‘simple, low-risk structure’, typically of Importance level 1 from Building Code clause A3 – Building importance levels, e.g.
+3. Building work for ‘simple, low-risk structures’, typically of Importance level 1 from Building Code clause A3 – Building importance levels, e.g.

 - Farm Buildings